badretdinov/tg-transmission/README.md

 * python-telegram-bot

 ##Installation example
 To manage our environment we will use virtualenv.
-First of all you need to install it.
+First of all you need to install it and some dependencies.

 ```
+sudo apt-get install build-essential libssl-dev libffi-dev python3-dev
 sudo apt install python3-venv
 ```
 Copy project to local folder.